-Based at Toronto Metropolitan University, the Toronto Metropolitan Consulting Association (TMCA) is a student-run, non-profit organization founded in 2012.
+Based at Toronto Metropolitan University, Toronto Metropolitan Consulting Association (TMCA) is a student-run, non-profit organization founded in 2012.
 Our mission is to educate, motivate, and inspire future consultants by bridging the gap between students and the industry.
-Each year, the TMCA hosts our flagship two-day event, the Toronto Metropolitan Consulting Conference.
+Each year, TMCA hosts our flagship two-day event, the Toronto Metropolitan Consulting Conference (TMCC).
 This weekend gathers the brightest university students across Ontario to challenge their problem-solving skills.

 .png)

-I had the honour of hosting the 13th Annual TMCC this year on February 7th and 8th.
+I had the honour of hosting the 13th Annual TMCC on February 7th and 8th, 2026.
 As Conference Chair, I led an incredible team, working with @Kunaal Pathania, @Helen Nguyen, @Aliyah Ameer, and @Piyal Bhavsar to bring this event to life!

 Branding